California OSHA Training Online

 Learn how to prevent workplace hazards according to California OSHA guidelines.

-Cal/OSHA and OSHA Training Requirements in California
+Cal OSHA Training Requirements

-California's occupational health and safety standards are significantly different than federal standards, so Californian employers need to be careful in selecting a training program.
+California's occupational health and safety standards are significantly different than federal standards, so employers need to be careful in selecting a training program.

 If you fall under federal jurisdiction, OSHA publishes a document with all the specific safety standards that require training.
 Each standard specifies the timing and frequency of training.
 Each employee must be trained on all standards that relate to hazards they might encounter on the job.